Donate Food to Manna

 One of the ways you can help is to sponsor a food drive at your office, faith-based organization, civic group, school, club, or neighborhood association.
 Check out this Most Needed Foods List to donate the most healthy and helpful foods.

-You can drop off food donations Monday through Friday from 8 am to 4 pm or on the second Saturday of the month from 10 am to 2 pm at:
+You can drop off food donations Monday through Friday from 8 am to 3 pm at:

 If you collect a large amount of food (more than a minivan will hold), we may be able to arrange for one of our trucks to pick up the donated food with advance notice.
 Simply contact Manna at 301-424-1130.
 Please note that we may need several days lead time – or even a couple of weeks during busy times (especially the holidays)– in order to pick up your donation.

 At Manna, we care greatly about the health of our community and respectfully ask that you do NOT donate soda, cakes, cookies, or candy, as we will not provide these goods to our participants.